GermanJablo/ts-native/README.md

 1. Create a ts-native.json file in the root of your project

-ts-native.json is the same as package.json except without the following keys:
+ts-native.json is the same as package.json except with the following differences:

-- main
+- The "main" field does not exist
+- type is "module" by default